Integers expressible as the sum of two rational cubes: Sketch of the proofs of Theorems --

 \subsubsection{4.
 Analysis of root numbers}

-Theorem~\ref{theorem:avg2Sel} alone is not sufficient to deduce Theorems~\ref{main} and \ref{main2}.
+Theorem~\ref{theorem:avg2Sel} alone is not sufficient to deduce Theorems~\ref{main}--\ref{main2}.
 To proceed further, we carry out an analysis of the root numbers $w_{d,n} \in \{\pm 1\}$ of the elliptic curves $E_{d,n}$.
 Recall that $w_{d,n}$ is the sign appearing in the functional equation for the $L$-function of $E_{d,n}$, and the parity conjecture predicts that $(-1)^{\rk\, E_{d,n}(\Q)} = w_{d,n}$.
 We prove:

 \begin{theorem} Fix $d$, and let $\Sigma$ be any acceptable subset of $\Z$ defined by prime-to-$3$ congruence conditions.
-Then the root number $w_{d,n}$ is equidistributed as $n \in \Sigma$ goes to infinity.
-In other words,

-\end{theorem} We will in fact prove Theorem \ref{thm:rootnumberequidistribution} for more general $\Sigma$, namely those $\Sigma$ defined by prime-to-$3$ congruence conditions which have a natural density.
+Then the root numbers $w_{d,n}$ and $w_{d,n^2}$ are equidistributed as $n \in \Sigma$ goes to infinity.
+In other words, and similarly \end{theorem} We will in fact prove Theorem \ref{thm:rootnumberequidistribution} for more general $\Sigma$, namely those $\Sigma$ defined by prime-to-$3$ congruence conditions which have a natural density.
 Moreover, for $\Sigma$ defined by finitely many congruence conditions mod $m$ we will obtain a bound of shape $\ll d^{O(1)} m^{O(1)} X^{1-c}$ for an explicit absolute constant $c\in \R^+$.

 From this equidistribution result, we see that the parity conjecture would imply that $50\%$ of twists $E_{d,n}$ have odd rank and $50\%$ of twists $E_{d,n}$ have even rank (with $d$ fixed and $n$ varying), even if we impose certain congruence conditions on $n$.
 However, the prime-to-3 hypothesis in the theorem is crucial, since one can construct acceptable subsets $\Sigma$ such that the root number $w_{d,n}$ is constant for $n \in \Sigma$.
 Indeed, we prove: